Sparkleleuk/Sustainability_Matters/about.md

 ### Who is Sustainability Matters?

 Sustainability Matters was founded by [Sheila Oviedo](https://www.linkedin.com/in/sheilaoviedo) with plenty of help from [Marcel Schoffelmeer](https://www.linkedin.com/in/marcel-schoffelmeer-3520a63/).
 We The making of this site was powered by [Kenya AA coffee](https://www.pinterest.com/pin/634022453762392056/) and [Trader Joe's Mango & Cream Bars](https://www.pinterest.com/pin/411938697146385225/).

+### Disclaimer

+Sustainability Matters is an independent service and is not affiliated with any firm, political entity or civil society group.
+The creator of this project takes full responsibility for analysis and opinions in this site and newsletters.